 • Resetting the product to factory default settings.
-See Reset to factory default settings on page 62.
+See .

 Intrusion alarm switch

 Use the intrusion alarm switch to get a notification when someone opens the device's housing.
 Create a rule to make the device perform an action when the switch is activated.
 See .